 VCP 212 is a precipitation mode VCP designed for convective weather situations and is very similar to VCP 12.
 This scanning strategy has 14 tilts, and offers good low-level vertical sampling of the atmosphere.
 Up to 3 SAILS tilts can be included in a single volume scan, also.
 The primary differences between VCP 212 and 12 involves the techniques used to mitigate range folded data.
 VCP 212 uses the SZ-2 range unfolding technique on the three lowest split cut tilts.
 This technique significantly lowers the amount of range folded data.
-The tradeoff is the Doppler PRFs aren't editable on the split cuts.
-However, the PRFs used on Batch elelvation CD pulses can be adjusted just as in VCP 12.
-A complete VCP 12 scan without SAILS tilts takes approximately 4.5 minutes.
+A complete VCP 212 scan without SAILS tilts takes approximately 4.5 minutes.

-4. Selection & Decision-Making
+Selection & Decision-Making

-4.1 VCP Selection: Science Fact & Fiction
+VCP Selection: Science Fact & Fiction